uams-tri/PD-Voice/README.md

 We have been exploring the use of voice spectra collected from people with Parkinson’s Disease (PwPD) and healthy controls (HC) to correctly diagnose PwPD.
-This work is described in the following Nature Scientific Reports papers:
+This work is described in the following Nature Scientific Reports paper:

-Iyer A, Kemp A, Rahmatallah Y, Pillai L, Glover A, Prior F, Larson-Prior L, Virmani T. A machine learning method to process voice samples for identification of Parkinson’s disease.
-Scientific reports.
-2023 Nov 23;13(1):20615.

 Rahmatallah Y, Kemp AS, Iyer A, Pillai L, Larson-Prior LJ, Virmani T, Prior F. Pre-trained convolutional neural networks identify Parkinson’s disease from spectrogram images of voice samples.
 Scientific Reports.
 2025 Mar 1;15(1):7337.